Dining-Engineers/left-luggage-detection/docs/usage.rst

 Offline Usage
 -------------

-You can also test this application using registered video via Fakenect library which is included in Openkinect.
+You can also test this application using registered video via Fakenect library which is included inside Openkinect.

 To record a video: